Hyxogen/Air-Engine-OLD-/README.md

 - [TheCherno](https://www.youtube.com/user/TheChernoProject/).
 He thought me the language C++

 These people are a amazing support and helped me out so much!
 A huge thanks to them!

+##License
+There is no license for this engine you may use it for personal or comercial use.